Key information

 Our Department is a close-knit community, and you’ll get to know your lecturers on an individual basis.
 Their dedication and support will help you to get the most from your degree.
 Academic advisers support you every step of the way and you’ll have lots of opportunities to engage with potential employers.
 You’ll also have a dedicated careers advisor.

-During your research placements and integrated Masters year, you’ll develop new research skills – particularly relevant if you’re interested in going on to a research career at universities or in industry.
+During integrated Masters year, you’ll develop new mathematical skills and knowledge – particularly relevant if you’re interested in going on to a research career, or into specialised fields including data science, finance or mathematical modelling.

 Accreditation